uktrade/trade-remedies-docker/README.md

     make clone-repos clonetype=https

-### Required manual configuration
-In order to operate each service locally it's *very important* to populate each project's `trade-remedies-*/local.env` file with suitable values.
-See the inline comments in the files in the individual repositories and reach out to colleagues for API keys etc.

 ### Build and initialise services
 You need to build and configure all the services for first use, simply run:

     make first-use

+## Required manual configuration
+In order to operate each service locally it's *very important* to populate each project's `trade-remedies-*/local.env` file with suitable values.
+Copy the example `trade-remedies-*/local.env.example` to get started.

+See the inline comments in the files in the individual repositories and reach out to colleagues for API keys etc.

+### Set up the API tokens
+You need to define an API token for the Public and Caseworker services, so they can make authenticated calls to the trade_remedies_api service.
+You can do this by setting the `HEALTH_CHECK_TOKEN` value in the `local.env` file.

+> There is a Django setting used by the API Client (employed by both public and caseworker portals) called `TRUSTED_USER_TOKEN` but this is simply set from the `HEALTH_CHECK_TOKEN` environment variable.

+The `make first-use` operation invokes `manage.py adminuser`, which will set up a user and auth-token according to the `HEALTH_CHECK_USER_EMAIL` and `HEALTH_CHECK_USER_TOKEN` values defined in the `local.env` file in the trade_remedies_api project.
+If you copied the example `local.env.example` then it will be something like:

+- name: `Health Check`
+- email: `_healthcheckuser_@gov.uk` (Value of `HEALTH_CHECK_USER_EMAIL` env var)
+- token: `AUTH-TOKEN-FOR-TRUSTED-USER` (Value of `HEALTH_CHECK_USER_TOKEN` env var)

+You can also find the token value in the Django Admin portal at `http://localhost:8000/admin`.
+Log in using the values for `MASTER_ADMIN_EMAIL` and `MASTER_ADMIN_PASSWORD` environment variables (e.g. `admin@mylocaltrade. com/change-Me`).
+Navigate to `http://localhost:8000/admin/authtoken/token/` and copy the token value for `HEALTH_CHECK_USER_EMAIL` user.

+Use the token value from the trade_remedies_api project to set `HEALTH_CHECK_TOKEN` in the trade_remedies_public and trade_remedies_caseworker `local.env` file.

-#### Update notification template IDs
+### Update notification template IDs
 Hopefully you've defined the `GOV_NOTIFY_API_KEY` in the `trade-remedies-api/local.env` file.
 If not, do it now, so that the API service can leverage the [GOV.UK Notify](https://www.notifications.service.gov.uk) notification service.